 After college I moved back down to the coastal areas of Jersey where I spent six years.
 There’s no place like home, so after a two year adventure in northern Florida, I moved back with my wife Chelsea and dog Piper to the Jersey shore.

-On October 10, 2013 our beautiful daughter Summer Emerson was born.
-On April 3, 2015 our twin boys Greyson Dutch and Judah Kai were born. “
+In October 2013 our beautiful daughter Summer Emerson was born and in April 2015 our twin boys Greyson Dutch and Judah Kai were born. “